chomnr/blog/content/blog/technical-breakdown-brute.md

 }
 ```

-This creates a database entry with the specified values in a clean, maintainable pattern.
+This creates database entries with clean, maintainable patterns.

-### Optimized IPInfo Integration

-To minimize API usage, I implemented a caching system for IP data:
+To minimize IPInfo API usage, a caching system stores IP data:

-1. Check if the IP exists in the cache
+1. Check if IP exists in cache
-2. If found and entry is less than 5 minutes old, use cached data
+2. If found and less than 5 minutes old, use cached data
-3. If not found or data is stale, fetch from the API
+3. If not found or stale, fetch from API
 4. Store results in cache

-This approach significantly reduces API requests while maintaining data accuracy.
+This reduces API requests while maintaining data accuracy.

-## Conclusion

-The successor is 100000% better than the predecessor, as it should be; the project has been running inside of a docker container for about three days now and has had no errors!
-So, I can safely say this project was well thought out
+The rewrite is significantly better than the original.
+Running in a Docker container for three days with zero errors proves the architecture is solid and well-designed.